DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: The Evaluation Framework

 \subsection{Knowledge Synthesis}

-We evaluate both the information content surfaced in each synthesized report and the overall organization and coherence of the report.
+Knowledge synthesis reflects the ability of a system to generate an effective final report which surfaces key facts and information into a coherent writeup.
+We evaluate both the overall \emph{Organization and Coherency} of each system report, as well as its factual content according to its \emph{Nugget Coverage}.

-\heading{Organization and Coherency.} Our automatic evaluation adopts an LLM-as-a-judge approach to assess the organization and coherence of each system answer.
-We use preference-based pairwise comparisons, where the LLM-judge is presented with the details of the criteria to judge, the human-written exemplar, and a generated report and is asked to mark which is better.
-To avoid position bias~\cite{li_generation_2025}, we evaluate each pair twice, permuting their positions.
-This model-based evaluation provides scalability while also serving as a strong surrogate for human preferences~\cite{rahmani_llmjudge_2024, li_prd_2024, li_generation_2025,10.1145/3726302.3730305}, which we validate in our experiments in Section~\ref{sec:results}.
-We report the win-rate of each system using the prompt shown in Box \ref{box:Organization} in the Appendix.
+\heading{Organization and Coherency.} We use an LLM-as-a-judge to assess organization and coherence and perform pairwise comparisons between the system generated report and the human-written exemplar from the dataset.
+We permute each evaluated pair of reports to avoid position bias~\citep{li_generation_2025}, and we report the win-rate of each baseline.
+This model-based evaluation provides scalability while also serving as a strong surrogate for human preferences~\citep{rahmani_llmjudge_2024, li_prd_2024, li_generation_2025,10.1145/3726302.3730305}, which we validate in our experiments in Appendix~\ref{appendix:additional_res}.

-\heading{Nugget Coverage.} To assess the quality of the information content presented by a generated report, we use a nugget-based evaluation.
-An \emph{information nugget}~\cite{pradeep_great_2025, upadhyay_umbrela_2024, faggioli_perspectives_2023, rahmani_llm4eval_2024, upadhyay_large-scale_2024} is an essential fact or components relevant for an answer.
-The process of \emph{nuggetization} involves decomposing information-dense text into essential components, which aid in evaluation.
-For our task, we generate nuggets from the human-written exemplar related-work section for each query, following the automated, LLM-based methodology of Pradeep et al.~\cite{pradeep_great_2025}.
-In section~\ref{sec:results} we validate that the model-based approach has strong agreement with expert annotations when labeling nuggets.
-For, each report, we compute the nugget coverage score, the fraction of nuggets that are present in each system answer.
+\heading{Nugget Coverage.} To assess the quality of the information content of a generated report, we use a nugget-based evaluation.
+An \emph{information nugget} is an essential fact or component relevant for an answer~\citep{pradeep_great_2025, upadhyay_umbrela_2024, upadhyay_large-scale_2024, faggioli_perspectives_2023, rahmani_llm4eval_2024}.
+For our task, we generate nuggets from the human-written exemplar related-work section for each query, and for each generated report, we compute the nugget coverage score, the fraction of nuggets present in the answer, following the automated, LLM-based methodology of~\cite{pradeep_great_2025}.